livingsilver94/backee/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/livingsilver94/backee)](https://goreportcard.com/report/github.com/livingsilver94/backee)

 </br>

-Backee is configuration restorer for Unix computers.
-It reads a series of `service.yaml` files that contain operating system dependencies, dependencies among other services and POSIX shell scripts.
-Such sections are then used to restore services that a user wanted to backup.
-It also possible to restore files provided in the `data` directory.
-You can think it as a dotfiles manager, but more powerful and with the ability to restore system-wide configuration.
+Backee is configuration restorer for Unix and Windows computers.
+It reads a series of `service.yaml` files that contain operating system dependencies, dependencies among other services and POSIX or Powershell scripts (the latter on Windows).
+Such sections are then used to restore services that a user wanted to backup, right at your fingertip.

-Backee executes all child processes as the user executing Backee, so you may need to add privilege elevation commands where necessary such as `sudo`.
+It also possible to restore files without scripts.
+The `links` directory symbolic-links files to their destination path, while the  `data` directory *copies* files, optionally by editing it using the Go template engine, so that a file could be customized for different platforms.
+You can think Backee as an advanced dotfiles manager, whilst easy to use with its declarative definition files.

+While not strictly necessary, Backee should be run by a privileged user to unleash its potential: restoring system-wide configuration files, webserver resources or installing packages, to name a few.<br/>
+On Unix, it links and copies files impersonating the owner of the directory.
+To retain your environment variables in Backee, it is suggested to run `sudo -E backee`.

 ## Configuration format